Lebanese Forces (militia): Command

-Early field organization 1977-1985
+Early field organization 1977–1985

 By the early 1980s, the LF command had built up a force of some 15,000 well-armed militiamen, and claimed that they could mobilize a total Christian army of 40,000, complete with Israeli-supplied tanks and artillery.

-Late war and post-war field organization 1986-1994
+Late war and post-war field organization 1986–1994

-LF ground forces' strength by the late 1980s peaked at 14,500 full-time regulars (although other sources list a slightly higher number, about 15,000) and 30,000 part-time reservists, totalling 44,500 men and women equipped with an impressive, disparate arsenal of 100 tanks, 200 APCs and 150 artillery pieces of various types.
+LF ground forces' strength by the late 1980s peaked at 14,500 full-time regulars (although other sources list a slightly higher number, about 15,000) and 30,000 part-time reservists, totalling 44,500 men and women equipped with an impressive though disparate arsenal of 100 tanks, 200 APCs and 150 artillery pieces of various types.

 Branches of Service

 The LF was structured along conventional lines, comprising several branches of service and support units, most of them inherited from the old Kataeb Regulatory Forces.
 Specialized technical services consisted of: